Guide on how to open and close OPG (family farm) in Croatia

 - Dokaz o upisu u registar poreznih obveznika (Proof of entry into the register of taxpayers from the Tax administration)

 - Proof of meeting the conditions for performing ancillary activities

 - Potvrda obveznika poreza na dohodak ili dobit (Certificate of income or profit taxpayers) – You can get it at Porezna uprava

-- A notification on opening a protected account which is possible to open if your activities include cattle breeding – You can get it at FINA
+- Notification on opening a protected account which is possible to open if your activities include cattle breeding – You can get it at FINA

 The application must be submitted at an APPRRR office.
 APPRR stands for Agencija za plaćanja u poljoprivredi, ribarstvu i ruralnom razvoju (Agency for payments in agriculture, fisheries, and rural development).